 Always interested in physically crafting work with a variety of materials, Karina majored in sculpture at the Alberta College of Art and Design, and later studied theatre prop building at the Banff Centre in Alberta.

-Karina has lived in Victoria since 1996 and is currently working as an artist full-time.
+Karina has lived in Victoria since 1996 and works as an artist full-time.
 Her studio is in the eclectic Rock Bay Square building near downtown Victoria.